HMS Dryad (1795): Launch and the loss of Captain Forbes (1795)

-The capture of Proserpine (1796)
+Capture of Proserpine (1796)

 Forbes' successor, Captain Lord Amelius Beauclerk, 3rd son of the Duke of St Albans, took command in December 1795.
 Dryad was then stationed off the coast of Ireland.
 On 2 May 1796, while Dryad was under acting Commander John Pullin, she captured the 14-gun cutter Abeille some 16 or 17 leagues off The Lizard.
 Abeille was three days out of Brest and had not taken anything.
 The Royal Navy took her into service under her existing name.

 Earlier, Dryad had taken a large smuggling cutter, which was carrying a cargo of spirits, and sent her to Plymouth.
 Diana, Seahorse, Unicorn and the hired armed cutter Fox shared in the capture.

 On 13 June Dryad captured the French frigate Proserpine after a 45-minute action 12 leagues off Cape Clear Island.
 William James wrote in his Naval History of Great Britain:

 Proserpine suffered 30 were killed and 45 wounded out of her complement of 348 men, while Dryad lost two killed and seven wounded.
 The Royal Navy already had a Proserpine, and so the Admiralty renamed Proserpine Amelia in bringing her into the service.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "Dryad 13 June 1796" to the five surviving claimants from her crew who had participated in the action.

 Dryad and Beauclerk followed this with the capture or destruction of five more French privateers.
 On 16 October she captured the French privateer Vantour after a six-hour chase.
 Vautour was armed with seven 4-pounder guns and two 12-pounder carronades.
 She was of 130 tons burthen, with a crew of 78 men.
 She had sailed from Morlaiz on 13 October and not taken anything.